go-aah/docs/authentication.md

 ```

-### Basic Authentication
+### Basic Auth

 aah framework supports basic auth in two ways.
 You can use either one.

-  * Using File realm - This is good for when you have known set of users, roles and permissions.
+  * Using File realm - This is good for when you have known set of users, roles and permissions (roles and permissions are optional though).
-  * Dynamic way using interface `authc.Authenticator` and `authz.Authorizer`
+  * Dynamic way implementing interface `authc.Authenticator` and `authz.Authorizer`

 ```conf
 security {